Hello, and welcome to Lighthouse Explorers!

-I have a podcast over on Spotify and Apple Podcasts, where I explore lighthouses’ history, legends, and more.
+We have a podcast over on Spotify and Apple Podcasts, where we explore lighthouses’ history, legends, and more.
 This is a good place to hide out if you want small nuggets of lighthouse goodness.

 Fancy a read?
 Here are some recent blog posts 👇